Prag8855/aab/content/guides/pension-payments-refund.md

 ## How to ask for a pension refund

 The pension refund is not automatic.
 You must apply for it.
-You can do it yourself, or ask someone to do it for you.
+You can do it yourself, or [pay someone to do it for you](#get-help-from-someone).

 ### Do it yourself